mtulio/mtulio.labs/docs/blogs/ocp-aws-local-zones/ocp-aws-local-zones-414.md

 ![ocp-aws-localzones-step7-alb-nyc][ocp-aws-localzones-step7-alb-nyc]

-<p align="center">Figure-7: Load Balancer created for the ingress using NYC Local Zone subnet</p>
+<p align="center">Figure 7: Load Balancer created for the ingress using NYC Local Zone subnet</p>

 ![ocp-aws-localzones-step7-alb-tg-nyc][ocp-aws-localzones-step7-alb-tg-nyc]

-<p align="center">Figure-8: Target Group added the Local Zone node as a target</p>
+<p align="center">Figure 8: Target Group added the Local Zone node as a target</p>

 Once the Application Load Balancer has been provisioned, get the DNS name and test it: